Aman-byte-hacker/MusicBox/README.md

-This website is created for my YouTube channel with template made by Colorlib.
+This website is created for my YouTube channel "MusicBox" with template made by Colorlib.